 What happens if we decide we no longer want to take the house?

-As previously mentioned, the admin fee is non-refundable, so should you decide you no longer want to move into the house after paying your admin fee, but before signing the contract, you will be free to find another property but will lose your admin fee.
+As previously mentioned, the Deposit Replacement Scheme payment is non-refundable, so should you decide you no longer want to move into the house after making your payment for the DRS, but before signing the contract, you will be free to find another property but will lose your money.

 However, once you have signed the contract, this is a legally binding document which makes you liable for paying rent for the property for the duration of the agreement.
 You must pay your rent from the start of the contract date until you can find suitable replacement tenants and complete a deed of assignment.
-If it is one person that wishes to be replaced, the new tenant will be liable to pay an admin fee, and the agency and remaining tenants must all agree to the replacement tenant.
+If it is one person that wishes to be replaced, the new tenant will be liable to join the DRS and make the £195 payment, and the agency and remaining tenants must all agree to the replacement tenant.